-D You may wish to provide more consistent and convincing evidence that student use of feedback and class assessment data impact your instructional approach as students work toward defined instructional goals.

-Е You may wish to provide more consistent and convincing evidence of your ability to assess the progress of a class as a whole, as well as individual students, and to adjust instruction as needed to improve student learning.

-F You may wish to provide more consistent and convincing evidence that you use multiple methods for measuring student growth and understanding and that you can explain student performance to others.
+- D You may wish to provide clearer evidence that student use of feedback and class assessment data impact your instructional approach as students work toward defined instructional goals. - E You may wish to provide clearer evidence of your ability to assess the progress of a class as a whole, as well as individual students, and to adjust instruction as needed to improve student learning. - F You may wish to provide clearer evidence that you use multiple methods for measuring student growth and understanding and that you can explain student performance to others.